APPLICATIONS FOR EARTH OBSERVATION ADVISORY GROUPS

 Copernicus Mission Advisory Groups

-As part of Europe’s Copernicus environmental monitoring Programme, ESA is responsible for coordinating the space component and for the development of specific space infrastructure to meet user needs, according to the terms of the EU-ESA Copernicus Agreement.
-In general, the role of the Mission Advisory Group is to provide expert scientific and technical advice solicited by the implementing teams throughout design and development of the mission, such that the mission meets the mission requirements and delivers products that fulfil the user needs.
+As part of Europe’s Copernicus environmental monitoring programme, ESA is responsible for coordinating the space component and for the development of specific space infrastructure to meet user needs, according to the terms of the EU-ESA Copernicus Agreement.
+In general, the role of the Mission Advisory Group is to provide expert scientific and technical advice solicited by the implementing teams throughout design, development and implementation of the mission, such that the mission meets the mission requirements and delivers products that fulfil the user needs.
 In this capacity, members are requested to advise on: compatibility between detailed objectives of a mission defined by European Commission User Needs and the system specifications, priorities amongst observational requirements, retrieval algorithms and retrieval performance, product specifications, calibration and validation, and operational requirements.
-As the Copernicus mission progresses through each phase of implementation, the emphasis of the role of the Advisory Group, and its membership terms, are adjusted accordingly..
+As the Copernicus mission progresses through each phase of implementation, the emphasis of the role of the Advisory Group, and its membership terms, are adjusted accordingly.

 Cooperative Mission Advisory Groups and Task Forces